ripple/validator-registry-webapp/README.md

 All configuration is injected with `config/config.json`

-For the stating and production environments Circle CI will copy the corresponding config file to override config/config.json
+For the staging and production environments Circle CI will copy the corresponding config file to override config/config.json